 Potential Drug Interactions

 Before starting Mavyret, be sure to tell your medical provider or pharmacist about all the medications, supplements, and herbal products you take, whether they are prescribed, over-the-counter, or illicit.
-It is important to report any changes as they happen during treatment.
-Mavyret should not be taken with HIV medications that require ritonavir as a booster to increase drug levels, such as atazanavir and darunavir.
+It is important to report any changes to your medications as they happen during treatment.
+Mavyret should not be taken with HIV medications that require ritonavir as a booster, such as atazanavir and darunavir, to increase drug levels.
 Mavyret should not be taken with the HIV medications efavirenz or etravirine.
+It should also not be taken with rifampin or carbamazepine due to decreased concentrations of both components of Mavyret.
 Use with certain statins (cholesterol medicine) may cause increased risk of muscle pain (myopathy) or muscle breakdown (rhabdomyolysis).
 Your doctor should determine if your statin may be continued or changed during treatment with Mavyret.
 There are no interactions with methadone or other common medications used for opioid, alcohol, or nicotine dependency.
 Use of ethinyl estradiol (estrogen)-containing birth control is not recommended due to potential increase in ALT (a liver enzyme).
 Mavyret should not be used with cyclosporine doses higher than 100 mg daily.
 It cannot be taken with St. John’s wort; in general, herbal products should be avoided due to lack of information regarding potential for interaction.

-Mavyret is the first pan-genotypic regimen that cures most people without ribavirin in as few as 8 weeks of treatment.
+Mavyret is a pan-genotypic (active against all 6 genotypes) regimen that cures most people without ribavirin in as few as 8 weeks of treatment.
 Some people may need to take Mavyret for up to 16 weeks, depending on previous treatment experience and presence of cirrhosis.
 The overall cure rate (sustained virologic response, or SVR) across all genotypes was 97.5%.
-It is an excellent regimen for people with kidney disease, curing 98% of patients with severe kidney disease in 12 weeks of treatment (EXPEDITION-4) as well as for patients post-liver or kidney transplant.
-Mavyret can be used for both adults and children who are liver and/or kidney transplant recipients.
-For all of this great news, Mavyret is not recommended for people with moderate to severe liver damage (Child-Pugh B or C), and alternative DAAs are better choices.
-For more information, see hcvguidelines.org.
+It is an excellent regimen for people with kidney disease, including patients on hemodialysis, curing 98% of patients with severe kidney disease in 12 weeks of treatment (EXPEDITION-4) as well as for patients who are post-liver or kidney transplant.